cliffordlau/cas-data-vis-wp/03_how_to_choose.md

    Text - when a key single value is all that needs to be communicated.

    Table - best to be used only for a lookup reference table rather than communicating a message, since tables get cluttered so easily.
-However, a table with heatmap-encoded values, however, can be used effectively to communicate a message
+However, a heatmap table is a variation on a table with color-intensity-encoded cells to highlight high and low values, however, can be used effectively to communicate a message

 Small Multiples (i.e., Trellis charts) - can be used with any type of data vis, to compare many variables or categories at once, to observe relationships or correlation of each combination of categories at the same time.

  Of course there are others, such as maps to compare states, box plot and violin charts to show ditributions, etc.

-### 4. Visualizations to Avoid
+### 3. Visualizations to Avoid
 Many common visuals do not actually communicate the message effectively.
 Some reasons include scientific understanding about how the human eye works and what is most quickly, easily, and effectively deciphered.
 Below are some common graph types, with a brief description of why they should be avoided.

    a.
 Pie, Donuts, and Radar - the human eye is not well suited to decipher angle and area